Alexi12344/image-dithering/README.md

-Image dithering algorithms in C
+Image dithering algorithms in C\n
 Used stb-image library